mtalijanac/associations/docs/Implementation.md

 Keyer is java Function which associates data, by assigning key to a data.

 TimeCache is "correlation map".
-In 'normal' map we associate a key with a value.
+In a 'normal' map we associate a key with a value.
 In TimeCache we associate a value with other - correlated - value.
 Correlated values, and their associations are abundant in this world: